Non-Determinism and the Lawlessness of Machine Learning Code: Non-determinism and Stochasticity

 Reasoning over distributions of outcomes does not just apply to thinking about how outcomes for fixed individual inputs may vary based on choice of model.
 This view can also help reason about how non-determinism affects models trained from the same stochastic training process.
-Figure~\ref{fig:models} shows distributions over model outcomes for two models trained using the exact same procedure and, unlike the prior example, the models are trained using the same software random seed, which functions to supply the algorithm with the exact same training data.
+Figure~\ref{fig:models} shows patterns\footnote{In the camera-ready version of this paper, we used the word ``distributions'' to describe this effect as well, since we could not think of a better term to use at the time.
+However, this was a poor choice on our part, since the type of non-determinism we describe in this section cannot be reasoned about with probability, and ``distribution'' most typically implies that we are talking about a ``probability distribution.''
+Joan Feigenbaum suggested we use the word ``pattern'' instead, so we make that change here. } over model outcomes for two models trained using the exact same procedure and, unlike the prior example, the models are trained using the same software random seed, which functions to supply the algorithm with the exact same training data.
 With this setup, we have controlled for every possible source of stochastic non-determinism in the training process.
-By using the same random seed, we should be able to consistently reproduce the same deterministic model, aligning with \citeauthor{creel2022leviathan}'s conception of the training process (Section~\ref{sec:prior}), and thus the two curves in Figure~\ref{fig:models} should completely overlap.
+By using the same random seed, we should be able to consistently reproduce the same deterministic model, aligning with Creel and Hellman's conception of the training process (Section~\ref{sec:nondeterminism:prior}), and thus the two curves in Figure~\ref{fig:models} should completely overlap.\looseness=-1